 Care must be taken that the switch box at no point, mid-switching, forms a connection between the speaker terminals of both amps.
 Conversely some amplifiers without protection circuits can potentially be damaged when powered up with no load present on the speaker terminals.
 Thus, with this setup it is always best to turn off both amps prior to switching.

 The big disadvantage of this approach, is you’re not taking advantage of the integrated amp when playing surround sound material.
 It simply isn’t used and the AV receiver drives the front left/right channels.

 Using Integrated Amp as a Power Amp

-When using an analogue stereo source, you only need to turn on the integrated amp and select the appropriate input (only right hand side of diagram above is used).
+When using an analogue stereo source, you only need to turn on the integrated amp and select the appropriate input (only right-hand side of the diagram above is used).
 When listening to surround sources, you turn on both amps, on the integrated amp select the input connected to the AV receivers pre-outs and then adjust its volume accordingly.
 It’s getting this volume correct that is crucial.

 Note: some amps have this feature as a switchable option on one input.

 However, if your integrated amp doesn’t have this unity gain feature, all is not lost.
 Connect the AV receivers front left/right pre-outs to any input on the stereo integrated amp (avoiding any phono /turntable inputs!).
 Right now, you’ll find the volume too quiet on the front channels for surround material, so crank the integrated amp’s volume up to 12 O’Clock, then calibrate the speaker levels on the AV receiver.
 The integrated amp is now applying little volume attenuation, so is acting like a dedicated power amp.
 When playing stereo material, it’s important you turn down the volume, as it will likely be too loud and may damage your speakers and/or ears!